panicbit/orf/README.md

   FASTA encodings must decode to utf-8 compliant format.

   Whole thing is fragile and relies on print!("{}"); macros for vim to capture output.
   This works but it's not nice.
+You WILL get a FASTA compliant file this way.

   The current strategy is to use vim to capture stdout and then rerun re-use the nom FASTA parser to search for sequences.